 During the two sub-par meetings, Peter focused entirely on the Bible passage.
 We covered the book of Jonah, so Peter asked, "Where did Jonah flee?"
 "To a ship bound for Tarshish," a member replied.
 "Great answer," said Peter.
 "Anyone else?"
 Silence.
 "Why did Jonah flee?" asked Peter.
 "Because he was disobedient," said another member.
 Peter tried to get more people to talk.
 "Would anyone else like to share?"
 A few mumbled a variation of the same answer, but when all was said and done, there was only one answer: Jonah was disobedient.

 Peter listened well, gave positive feedback, and did everything right.
 What more could the group say?
 There was basically only one answer to give.
 Jonah fled because he was disobedient.
-Someone might have added a few more adjectives like, "Jonah was gravely disobedient," ...
+Someone might have added a few more adjectives like, "Jonah was gravely disobedient," but why ...